-The problems I see with using a Roth IRA are threefold:
+The problems I see with using a Roth IRA are:

-- Income limits: Contributions to a Roth IRA are phased out when your income is greater than $125,000 (filing single) or $198,000 (married filing jointly).
-The 529 Plan has no income limits restrictions.
+- Income limits: Contributions to a Roth IRA are phased out when your income is greater than $144,000 (filing single) or $214,000 (married filing jointly).
+The 529 Plan has no income limit restrictions.

-- Withdraw limits: There is an education exclusion that will avoid the 10% penalty on withdrawals of earnings, but earnings will be subject to income tax, unlike when used for retirement after age 59 1/2 when distributions are tax-free.
-The other problem, the withdraw will be counted as income for the FASFA form the following year.
+- Withdraw limits: There is an education exclusion that will avoid the 10% penalty on withdrawals of earnings.
+However, earnings will be subject to income tax, unlike those used for retirement after 59 1/2 when distributions are tax-free.
+The other problem, the withdrawal will be counted as income for the FASFA form the following year.

 There are many other questions and different scenarios for using a 529 Plan.
 I want to thank everyone who sent in a question.
-If you have a question that wasn’t answered email me or comment below.
+Email me or comment below if you have a question that wasn’t answered.